hbrs-cse/Modellbildung-und-Simulation/CONTRIBUTING.md

  ```bash
  jupyter-book build content/
  ```
- to convert the Jupyter notebooks and markdown files and copy the results to the `_build` directory. **Make sure this command executes without warnings.**
+ to convert the Jupyter notebooks and markdown files and copy the results to the `content/_build` directory. **Make sure this command executes without warnings.**

 #### Review your changes and push them upstream

- * Checkout the generated html files in `_build/html`.
+ * Checkout the generated html files in `content/_build/html`.
  * Stage and commit your changes:
  ```bash
  git add .